burnettk/vim-angular/README.md

 [![Build Status](https://travis-ci.org/burnettk/vim-angular.svg)](https://travis-ci.org/burnettk/vim-angular)

 Some niceties for using Vim with the AngularJS framework.
+See the [screencast][screencast].

 The [canonical "what editor should I use for Angular?" post][editorchoice] pretty squarely lands on Webstorm/IntelliJ as the peoples' choice